JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 1. [Lubuntu](https://cdimage.ubuntu.com/lubuntu/releases/noble/release/) - Because it requires just ~700mb of RAM

 2. Ubuntu if you want the same, but with GNOME

 > You can have ubuntu without UI, if you plan to use your server's terminal only

 3. [Garuda](https://garudalinux.org/editions), if you want to say I use ARCH BTW.
+Mind the steep learning curve.

 How exactly?

 Well, first try download them and run it via a VM.

 Then, setup VENTOY into your USBs and bring your favourite one.

+{{< youtube "3ISRS2hQlfI" >}}